Legana/AMP_prediction_in_genomes/02_amp_models_trainingdata.md

 # Introduction

-The effectiveness of supervised learning methods for predictive modeling is highly affected by the data that were used to train the model with.
-Supervised learning is a part of machine learning which finds patterns between data characteristics and labels (positive and negative) that are assigned to the training data used to facilitate learning of the model.
-Once the model has been trained, it can then predict which label fits best from new data it is used or tested on.
-For antimicrobial peptide (AMP) prediction, positive data refers to AMP sequences and negative data generally refers to sequences that presumably do not have antimicrobial activity (non-AMPs).
+The effectiveness of supervised learning methods for predictive modeling depends on the degree to which the training data is a good match for the query data for which prediction is sought.
+For antimicrobial peptide (AMP) prediction, training typically occurs on a dataset composed of sequences with known antimicrobial activity (positive AMPs) and a background or negative set comprised of sequences that presumably do not have antimicrobial activity (non-AMPs).
+In this document we will explore the composition of both positive and negative datasets used by AMP predictors.
+We find that although there is much overlap in their use of positive AMPs there are substantial differences in (a) the use of precursor vs mature peptides, (b) the extent to which positive and negative data have length-matched distributions, and (c) the ratio of positive and negative cases (balance).

+Our focus in on the use of AMP predictors as part of an ’omics-based novel AMP discovery workflow.
+In this context the input/query data is usually the complete set of predicted proteins for an organism, which might be derived from translations of gene models or from translated transcriptome sequences.
+Here we refer to such a dataset as a proteome, and in this document we will refer to proteomes of two very well studied organisms, Humans (*Homo sapiens*) and *Arabidopsis thaliana* (a plant) both of which have relatively completely classified proteomes.

 # AMP predictor data

-The training and test sets of six recent AMP predictors were examined to assess their effectiveness in genome-wide AMP prediction.
+The training and test sets of six recent AMP predictors were examined to assess the degree to which they varied between predictors, and how well they matched the proteomes of *Arabidopsis thaliana* and *Homo sapiens*.

 **Table 2.1:** Summary table of the number of positive and negative sequences present in the training and test set in six AMP predictors